MikeLynagh/Atlantec-AI-Challenge/README.md

 Of course!
 This is a hackathon after all.
 The information above is just a starting point.

-There are other tools for running models locally, some of the beter known ones are:
+There are other tools for running models locally, some of the better-known ones are:

 1. PyTorch
 2. TensorFlow